Interview Dress Code:

 Interview dress code for women:

-- Regardless of the position a 2 piece pantsuit can’t be beat.
+- Regardless of the position, a 2 piece pantsuit can’t be beaten.
 Dark blue or black suit with a solid white blouse or French blue shirt will be both professional, conservative and present a clean image.
 If you want to sex it up, add a silk scarf.

 - Closed toe shoes.
 You won’t offend anyone with tasteful heels or flats.
-Boots, stilettos, open toes, sandals regardless of brand or cost have the potential of send up a yellow flag.
+Boots, stilettos, open toes, sandals regardless of brand or cost have the potential to send up a yellow flag.

 - Make sure everything fits.
 There is nothing worse than seeing a female candidate in the lobby with sleeves that are too long or a skirt that is too short.
 It may be great on Saturday night, but this is 9-5.